 Green Lake was a gorgeous sight, shimmering in the bright morning sunshine.
 I hadn’t slept on the plane but I was feeling good.
 Seattle was beginning to work it’s charms on me.

 Back at the apartment, I met Lindsay for the first time and we instantly hit it off.
 What an awesome girl!
 Both Sam and Lindsay weren’t working so they suggested we go to Greenwood where there was a vintage car show on.
 I didn’t have any plans so off we went.

 First stop was for lunch at a wing place in Greenwood where the staff knew Sam and Lindsay by name.
 We had a couple of beers with our wings and although I’m not the best day drinker, I was having fun.

 Vintage cars lined the main street in Greenwood which was closed for traffic.
-There were some pretty cool vehicles with my favourite being an ambulance station wagon from the 1970s with it’s original interior.
+There were some pretty cool vehicles with my favorite being an ambulance station wagon from the 1970s with its original interior.

 The day was a scorcher.
 The Pacific North West has been in the grip of a heat wave for a few weeks now and it felt like I was on the humid East Coast rather than the usually temperate West.

-I woke up with one hell of the hangover but it was worth it.
+I woke up with one hell of a hangover but it was worth it.

 I only had two days in Seattle so despite the hangover I made sure to get out and explore on my second day.
 There was no time to waste.

 It was Sunday and the Fremont Market was on so Fremont, my favorite suburb of Seattle, was my first stop of the day.
 I really enjoyed browsing the stalls and eating at the food trucks last time I was in Seattle with Trav and it was just as good this time around.